University Policy 1008

 21. Issuance of No-Contact Directives

 No Contact Directives are issued to enhance safety, prevent retaliation and/or avoid an ongoing hostile environment.
 A No-Contact Directive is a document issued to a student or faculty/staff, directing the student or faculty/staff not to contact a specific student or faculty/staff.
-A No-Contact Directive may be issued by OIED or the Office of Student Conduct & Academic Integrity.
+A No-Contact Directive may be issued by OIED or the Office of Student Accountability & Academic Integrity.

 1. General Information about No-Contact Directives